itchyny/fillin/README.md

 We rely on shell history in our terminal operation.
 We search from our shell history and execute commands dozens times in a day.

-However, shell history sometimes contains some authorization token that we don't care while searching the commands.
+However, shell history sometimes contains authorization tokens that we don't care while searching the commands.
 Some incremental fuzzy searchers have troubles when there are many random tokens in the shell history.
 Yeah, I know that I should not type a authorization token directly in the command line, but it's much easier than creating some shell script snippets.